-- 1. Gear positions - 2.
-Shift pedal
+- 1. Shift pedal - 2.
+Neutral position

-Shifting gears lets you control the amount of engine power available for starting off, accelerating, climbing hills, etc. The gear positions are shown in the illustration.
+Shifting gears lets you control the amount of engine power available for starting off, accelerating, climbing hills, etc.

+The gear positions are shown in the illustration.

-- To shift the transmission into the neutral position (N), press the shift pedal down repeatedly until it reaches the end of its travel, and then slightly raise it. - This model is equipped with a quick shift system.
-(See page 3-3.)
+To shift the transmission into the neutral position, press the shift pedal down repeatedly until it reaches the end of its travel, and then slightly raise it.